| This is the 58th story of Our Life Logs |

 How the syndrome affects people can vary, but Lauren is on the lower, more severe end of the spectrum.
 She’s unable to walk and do everyday tasks on her own.
 She has spent her life in a wheelchair, and her speech is minimal.
 She’s able to say things like “hi,” and “momma,” but she cannot string more than two words together.

 Through my mom and programs offered for Lauren over the years, we got by, giving Lauren as happy of a life as possible.
 Lauren is like any other child.
 She has a unique personality.
-She is a happy, outgoing and is her most talkative when she’s around others.
+She is happy, outgoing and is her most talkative when she’s around others.
 She loves a good party and seeing cute boys like any other girl.
-She hits her physical therapy goals a lot faster on the days the boys are around.
+In fact, she hits her physical therapy goals a lot faster on the days the boys are around!
 During one of her hospital visits, she was flirting with one of the cute doctors there by saying “hi” every time he would pass by her room.

 In the last few years of my mother’s life, she started developing Dementia and couldn’t take take of Lauren as often.
 Watching her mind decay was terrible because she had been such a prominent figure in my life.
 Around the time I was trying to help with my mom, Lauren was constantly getting sick, so I took a leave of absence from the salon.
 By June of 2017, my mother had passed away.
-I knew it was for the best, for she was finally free from pain.
+I knew it was for the best, for she was finally free from pain, but it was still hard to accept that she was gone.

 The year after my mother’s death, Lauren was rushed into surgery on Thanksgiving Day.
 Over Lauren’s life, she has had 12 surgeries as her immune system is a lot weaker than others, so she is likely to be hospital bound when she catches a cold.
 On this day, it was unclear whether Lauren was going to wake up from the procedure.
 Nervousness crept into the waiting room, but I believe my mother was with Lauren in spirit.
 I believe my mother clasped her granddaughter’s hands once more and helped her pull through the surgery.